 Know Before You Go

-It is recommended to wear modest dress and good walking shoes for the farm.
+• It is recommended to wear modest dress and good walking shoes for the visit to the farm